Lindokuhle-git/URL-Shortner-with-Flask/README.md

 # Troubleshooting the URL-SHortner project:
-Should any issues arise while running the programme, please email rajuililindokuhle24@gmail.com
+Should any issues arise while running the programme:
+ ~ Use the issues board on github for the project you have issues with, you can assign me and I will comment back as soon as I get the time.
+OR :  You can email me at lindokuhlerajuili@gmail.com with the name of the project as the subject.